 After losing my wife, I stayed silent about the second house and the $480,000 she left me. a week later, my son told me to get ready to leave. he didn’t know I had already prepared for something very different.

-counsel, a young man with perfect hair and too much confidence.
+Mark arrived with his own counsel, a young man with perfect hair and too much confidence.
 Laura trailed behind him.
 “We’re here in good faith,” their lawyer began, “to discuss a path forward.”

 Peter slid a cease-and-desist letter across the table.